andrewtoups/is.js/README.md

 > This project is an alpha prototype and subject to sweeping, syntax-breaking changes.
 Feel free to play around, but it's not production-ready!

 ## Usage
-**`IsJs`** uses [tagged template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates) along with [data-* attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) to declare markup and data bindings for reuseable, reactive components.
+**IsJs** uses [tagged template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates) along with [data-* attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) to declare markup and data bindings for reuseable, reactive components.
 After components are parsed, all data-attributes and container elements are removed from the resulting markup, resulting in clean, unpolluted HTML.
-Because `IsJs` is purely event-based, this can be done without losing functionality.
+Because **IsJs** is purely event-based, this can be done without losing functionality.

+> [!NOTE]
+>
+> IDE's will not usually provide HTML or Javascript syntax highlighting inside template literals, but there are a number of plugins that can provide this functionality given the appropriate tags.
+I haven't found any Visual Studio Code plugins that work reliably for user-configured tags, but [this](https://marketplace.visualstudio.com/items?itemName=sissel.language-literals) does the job reasonably well with the `html` and `js` tags.
+To use with **IsJs**, you can simply destructure the following methods from the `component` object and alias them accordingly, like so:
+> ```javascript
+> const app = IsJs.newComponent();
+> const { is: js, template: html } = app;
+> ```
+> I'll probably fork this extension someday and make it more configurable so it can be used without altering any code, but for now this is better than nothing!

 ### 1. Choose a root container and add a `data-is` attribute to.
 Using `body` is fine -- unlike parsed component containers, the root container is not removed on mounting.